tomouchuu/tomouchuu/web-readme.md

-# TOMO@UCHUU Personal Site V9 - SOLID -
+# TOMO@UCHUU Personal Site V10 - Next/Elysia -

-Frontend + API for my personal site to find out more about me
+Pretty much the same, just got lazy and wanted to do stuff with ai in which case react is kinda the best with that.